 Kalua Pork has never been so fast and easy!
 This Instant Pot Kalua Pork is ready in under two hours and is pure pork heaven.
 Great on it’s own or in a variety of dishes.

-Last year, Ryan and I celebrated our 10th wedding anniversary in Hawaii.
+A few years ago on our 10th wedding anniversary, we celebrated in Hawaii.
 Neither of us had ever been and I don’t know why we waited so long!
 It was a blast.
 We were also sans kiddos so that made things super relaxing.
 We spent hours on the beach with mai tai’s in hand.
 It was glorious.

 You know what else was glorious?
 The Food.
 The sushi, the garlic prawns at the shrimp trucks on the North Shore, steak bites and of course the Kalua Pork.
 The first breakfast we had was at a little spot close to our hotel and I ordered the Kalua Pork Benedict.
 OH MY GAWD.
 You guys.
 It was amazing.